pepaslabs/TrivialGutenbergTweetsAPI/README.md

 # TrivialGutenbergTweetsAPI
 A trivial twitter-like API, populated with data from Project Gutenberg.
+This is mostly an exercise in learning to write [Swagger](http://swagger.io/) specs.

 ## Dependencies